+Department:

+Faculty:

+Year:

+Present Grade:

-Candidate's Name: Department: Faculty: Year: Present Grade: Grade Applied for:
+Grade Applied for:

-Part II Cases: Pre-Requisites for Recommendation of Appointment/P S/N Prerequisite YES NO 1 Is the candidate the first author in 25% of presented publications?
+I Part II Cases: Pre-Requisites for Recommendation of Appointment/Promotion S/N Prerequisite YES NO 1 Is the candidate the first author in 25% of presented publications?
 2 Do the books, chapters in books, refereed conference proceedings, monographs, technical reports and patents in the candidate's list of publications constitute less than 40% of the entire publications?
 3 Are the publications not in print as at the time of application for promotion not more than 10% of the candidate's publications?
 4 Does the candidate's list of publications contain less than 33% of the total number of journal papers in the same journal?
-5 Does the number of articles in journals that have not gone beyond volume 3 constitute less more than 10% of the candidate's publications?
+5 Does the number of articles in journals that have not gone beyond volume 3 constitute more than 10% of the candidate's publications?
 6 Does the candidate have not less than 90% of his/her publications in print?
 7 Does the candidate have up to 40% of his/her publications on Google Scholar?
-8 Has the candidate attended at least one international conference since he was last considered for promotion, i.e. , before July 31 of the promotion year?
-9 Does the candidate have evidence of conference attendance in the last five years?
-10 Is less than 30% of the candidate's entire publications published within the two years preceding promotion year?
-11 Has the candidate scored 50% of the maximum points for teaching effectiveness?
-12 For promotion to Readership, as the candidate scored 70 points overall, with 50 points from assessment of his/her publications?
-13 For promotion to Professorship, as the candidate scored 90 points overall, with 70 points from assessment of his/her publications?
+8 Does the candidate meet the minimum Google Scholar h - index of four (4) for promotion to the grade of Reader?
+OR Does the candidate meet the minimum Google Scholar h - index of six (6) for promotion to the grade of Professor?
+9 Has the candidate attended at least one (1) international conference since he was last considered for promotion, i.e., before July 31 of the promotion year?
+10 Does the candidate have evidence of conference attendance in the last five (5) years?
+11 Is less than 30% of the candidate's entire publications published within the 24 successive calendar months preceding 1st August of the year of promotion?
+12 Has the candidate scored 50% of the maximum points for teaching effectiveness?
+13 For promotion to Readership, has the candidate scored 70 points overall, with 50 points from assessment of his/her publications?
+14 For promotion to Readership, has the candidate submitted only 15 selected papers which would be utilized for (narrative) paper-by-paper assessment by external assessors?
+15 For promotion to Professorship, has the candidate scored 90 points overall, with 70 points from assessment of his/her publications?
+16 For promotion to Professorship, has the candidate submitted only 20 selected papers which would be utilized for (narrative) paper-by-paper assessment by external assessors?